Dolutegravir/rilpivirine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or if you have liver disease (including hepatitis B or C), kidney disease, depression, or a history of mental problems.
+- Tell your doctor if you have liver disease (including hepatitis B or C), kidney disease, depression, or a history of mental problems.

 - This medicine may cause the following problems: